Gordonby/servicebus-dotnet-functionapp/README.md

 - `Azure Location`: The Azure location where your resources will be deployed.
 - `Azure Subscription`: The Azure Subscription where your resources will be deployed.

-> NOTE: This may take a while to complete as it executes three commands: `azd package` (builds a deployable copy of your application), `azd provision` (provisions Azure resources), and `azd deploy` (deploys application code).
+> NOTE: This may take a while to complete as it executes three commands: `azd package` (packages a deployable copy of your application), `azd provision` (provisions Azure resources), and `azd deploy` (deploys application code).
 You will see a progress indicator as it packages, provisions and deploys your application.